yelpspoon/datasciencecoursera/README.md

  - R Package data.tables
  - GNU `paste` command (available in *nix Operating Systems including OSX)

-The Class Project Requirements are as follows:
+The Class Project Requirements (CPR) are as follows:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.